remytuyeras/aces/README.md

 >>> keep_array
 [9, 0, 8, 0, 0, 0, 15, 0]
 ```
 Note that the list ```keep_array``` contains a considerable number of zero values, potentially posing a concern if an attacker were aware of our level distribution biased towards 0.
-While LWE-based cryptosystems utilize a Gaussian distribution and are centered at a specific value, ACES offers the flexibility to recalibrate the distribution of levels using the formulas from [Vanishing noise](#vanishing-noise).
+While a non-negligeable portion of LWE-based cryptosystems utilize a Gaussian distribution and are centered at a specific value, ACES offers the flexibility to recalibrate the distribution of levels using the formulas from [Vanishing noise](#vanishing-noise).
 However, this adjustment increases the likelihood of the refresh operation being needed sooner to access the full homomorphic property of ACES compared to scenarios where more zero values are present.

 In our specific case, let us consider the scenario where $\mathsf{Bob}$ desires greater randomness in the levels of the ciphertexts.
 The ```ACES``` class provides the capability to incorporate the probability $\mathbb{P}_0$, as introduced in [Vanishing noise](#vanishing-noise), as an input parameter.
 In the forthcoming example, we set $\mathbb{P}_0 = 0.01$ to achieve an almost uniform distribution of levels within the set $\lbrace 0,1,p,2p,\dots,p^2\rbrace$.
 ```python